hanamichi77777/WebDriver-BiDi-for-SeleniumVBA/README.md

 ### 3. Main03: Performance Optimization via CDP-over-BiDi Bridge
 This procedure demonstrates how to make automation up to 5x faster by controlling the network layer using a hybrid protocol approach.
-* **Hybrid Protocol Bridge:** Utilizes `ExecuteEnableResourceBlocking` to filter out heavy resources like images, ad scripts, and tracking beacons before navigation.
+* **Hybrid Protocol Bridge:** Utilizes `ExecuteEnableResourceBlocking` to filter out heavy resources like ad scripts, analytics, and tracking beacons before navigation.
 * **Post-Navigation Idleness Probe:** Injects `window.__vbaIdleProbe` to ensure the environment is quiescent before entering data, maximizing execution speed and reliability.

 ### 4. Main04: Event-Driven URL Monitoring